Cassandra Syndrome and Emotional Deprivation Disorder

 The reason this term is confusing is that it was initially coined by a Dutch Catholic psychiatrist in the 1950s, Dr. Anna Terruwe.
 She originally posited that emotional deprivation in early life fueled an adult anxiety disorder.

-Since we’re talking about marriage and not early life, It’s not a useful term, although it was probably seized upon because it sure sounded like one.
+Since we’re talking about marriage and not early life, it’s not a useful term, although it was probably seized upon because it sure sounded like one.

 Although if you’ve had an emotionally deprived childhood, resulting in an Anxious Attachment Style, and then married an Aspie, your early history could be a force-multiplier for marital problems.

-Some therapists feel that the undiagnosed Neurodivergent relationship inadvertently creates conditions of an unusual variant of complex trauma ( C-PTSD).
+Some therapists feel that the undiagnosed Neurodivergent relationship inadvertently creates conditions of an unusual variant of complex trauma (C-PTSD).
 The NT partner does tend to meet some of the C-PTSD criteria:

 Some of the most critical trauma symptoms, nightmares, exaggerated startle reactions, and flashbacks may also be present in the undiagnosed Neurodiverse Marriage.

-However, I think the issues of the NT partner are sufficiently unique that it merits careful study independent of conventional classification.
+However, the issues of the NT partner are sufficiently unique that it merits careful study independent of conventional classification.
 There is typically no singular “traumatic event.”
 There is, instead, an ongoing traumatic context; an ongoing poverty of intimacy coupled with poor communication.
 The struggle of the NT partner is not one of being deliberately afflicted.
 It’s more like being inadvertently deprived.

-with, as you can see, a nod to the Cassandra Syndrome (“the other half of Asperger’s Syndrome…the new Cassandra Workshop”).
+I think Aspergers thought leader Maxine Aston nailed it when she proposed the term Affective Deprivation Disorder (AfDD) with, as you can see, a nod to the Cassandra Syndrome (“the other half of Asperger’s Syndrome…the new Cassandra Workshop”).
 I like how Maxine describes her conception of AfDD:

-Unlike other Axis I diagnoses and corresponding to the proposed category of Relational Disorders, AfDD is not an enduring disorder of the self stemming from childhood deprivation, emotional trauma, or congenital defect, but rather is a relationship-dependent condition generated by the operation of low emotional-intelligence or alexithymia (lack of emotional awareness) in one or both partners of a relationship.
+Unlike other Axis and corresponding to the proposed category of Relational Disorders, AfDD is not an enduring disorder of the self stemming from childhood deprivation, emotional trauma, or congenital defect, but rather is a relationship-dependent condition generated by the operation of low emotional-intelligence or alexithymia (lack of emotional awareness) in one or both partners of a relationship.

 Further, the symptoms of AfDD are more likely than individual disorders to be responsive to therapeutic intervention or a change in relationship status.
 In fact, the very knowledge of the primary condition underlying the relational imbalance can in and of itself be healing.
 Since AfDD is a consequence of individuals’ relational dynamics, it is possible to find ways to reduce the level of disorder by increasing awareness and interactional skills.